 Brief biographies of Maxwell and Zee are below.

-Maxwell is currently a professor of hydrology at the Colorado School of Mines and director of the Integrated Groundwater Modeling Center (IGWMC).
+Reed Maxwell joins Princeton from the Colorado School of Mines where he was a professor of hydrology and director of the Integrated Groundwater Modeling Center (IGWMC).
 His research focuses on understanding connections within the hydrologic cycle and how they relate to water quantity and quality under anthropogenic stresses.
 Maxwell has authored more than 140 peer-reviewed journal articles and teaches classes on integrated hydrology, fluid mechanics and modeling terrestrial water flow.

 “Reed is at the forefront of a new area of groundwater hydrology that applies high-performance computing and data science to understand feedbacks between water on land and in the atmosphere,” said Catherine Peters, chair and professor of civil and environmental engineering and PEI associated faculty.
 “He will teach courses in hydrology, water resources and climate.
 This appointment ensures Princeton’s sustained leadership in hydrology, which was established more than a half-century ago.”

-Zee is a sociocultural anthropologist and an assistant professor of anthropology and critical race and ethnic studies at the University of California-Santa Cruz.
+Jerry Zee is a sociocultural anthropologist and comes to Princeton from the University of California-Santa Cruz where he was an assistant professor of anthropology and critical race and ethnic studies.
 His research explores geophysical and environmental emergence as sites of political experiment.
 Zee situates his work at the intersections of feminist science and technology studies, the environmental humanities, and experimental ethnography.

 Zee also considers the rise of China as a matter of geophysical and geopolitical entanglement moving across weather systems that connects inland land degradation, major dust-storm formation, and the eventual scattering of Chinese land as meteorological fallout across the Northern Hemisphere.